Izanagi95/SmartEcoQ/README.md

 ---

-## ⚠️ Disclaimer (forse da cancellare)
+## ⚠️ Disclaimer

 For the purposes of this demonstration, we have included the .env file in the repository to simplify the setup process for the jury.
 We acknowledge this is a security risk and not a best practice for production environments.
 Sensitive configurations, such as API keys or credentials, should never be stored directly in the repository.
-Instead, consider using secure secret management solutions like Vault, AWS Secrets Manager, or environment variable management via CI/CD pipelines.

 ---